-Suzanne studied Art Studio and Art History and received her BA in Fine Arts from Agnes Scott College in Decatur, GA.
+Suzanne studied Studio Arts and Art History and received her BA in Fine Arts from Agnes Scott College in Decatur, GA.
 During this time she turned her attention from painting and drawing to find a passion for 3 dimensional art and expression.

 She studied ceramics taught by potter and professor Stephen Forbes DeSole and was hooked.
 Suzanne says, “I learned all aspects of the art from hand-building to sculpting, but found my groove in throwing pottery on the wheel.”
 In addition to focusing her studies on ceramics, she embarked on an independent study to explore paper-making and creating 3-dimensional works of art using hand-made paper, and dyes.
 For her body of work, she was awarded ‘Most Promising Artist’ honors from her professors when she graduated.

 After college, Suzanne continued studying the ceramic studio operations and more advanced throwing skills from the program offered by the Callenwolde Fine Arts Center in Atlanta, GA.
-In 2016, she established her studio in Sharpsburg, GA to create functional production pottery and custom designs.
-The studio is called “Indigo Pottery Studio”.
+Finally, in 2016, she established her studio in Sharpsburg, GA to create functional production pottery and custom designs.
+Her studio is called “Indigo Pottery Studio”.
 Indigo being the color of perception and intuition, are traits that Suzanne admires and so named her work.

 About her work, Suzanne says “My interest in the art pottery of the Arts & Craft Movement in the early 20th century influences my work today.
 The work of the Rookwood pottery designer Ketaro Shirayamadani caught my attention early in my artistic career.
 As a collector of art pottery, living with the pieces from this era, has led me to explore more modern interpretations of the design and glazing techniques to make them relevant to our functional objects today.”